-Secure commitment from senior management: The implementation of an advanced analytical infrastructure is a significant change management effort.
+- Secure Commitment From Senior Management: The implementation of advanced analytical infrastructure is a significant change management effort.
 In fact, it is a shared responsibility across the organization.
 Hence, the visible and active support of senior leaders and managers is a priority.
 Data governance programs should be staffed with the necessary technology, operational, and clinical expertise.

-Aim for transparency: The data governance committee in healthcare organizations should not function as gatekeepers.
-Instead, they should transparently provide end-users with good quality data to that is usable.
+- Aim for Transparency: The data governance committee in healthcare organizations should not function as gatekeepers.
+Instead, they should transparently provide end-users with good quality data that is usable.

 - Provide Adequate Resources: Data governance cannot be sidelined as a low priority or side job.
 Dedicated resources are critical to driving progress and maturity.